 offbeat things to do in london

-London is like a magazine with the carousel of places to see once in a lifetime with the likes of Piccadilly Circus, Buckingham Palace, Trafalgar Square, Big Ben, Westminster Abbey, Shard, London Bridge, London Eye, Tower of London, Gherkin, Portobello Road, Covent Garden, Windsor castle, London open bus, Soho, Notting Hill, London Underground, London Embankment, Kensington Palace, Hyde park, Baker Street, Camden Town, Mayfair, Bond Street, Saville Row, et al.
+London is like a magazine with the carousel of places to see once in a lifetime with the likes of Piccadilly Circus, Buckingham Palace, Trafalgar Square, Big Ben, Westminster Abbey, Shard, London Bridge, London Eye, Tower of London, Gherkin, Portobello Road, Covent Garden, Windsor castle, London open bus, Soho, Notting Hill, London Underground, London Embankment, Kensington Palace, Hyde park, Baker Street, Camden Town, Mayfair, Bond Street, Saville Row, et al. These are the most popular things to do in London but while in London there is an undiscovered part of London which are also popular with the locals but these offbeat things to do in London can be quite tricky for expats and outsiders.

 Not to forget to mention about the Afternoon tea at Ritz and Savoy.
 You can never say “been there done that” about London even after spending an entire lifetime in there for your wishlist is never going to be completely checked off.
 The off kilter London is equally intriguing.
 London can be clichéd but clichés are passe in no time in London.
 To do it all you will just have to walk it out and you do not have to be on the same road for more than once for the conundrum of London is a puzzle unsolved.
+London has to offer off kilter happenings and all manner of unique parties and you never know what makes it into the offbeat things to do in London.

 July and August are peak season packed with long days and probably has the best weather and at its busiest.

 Secret London is all about discovering and exploring the secretive hideouts which are usually off limits for the run off the mill holidayers and vacationers but a heaven for travellers certainly.
 Cucumber sandwiches, pie and mash in classic green liquor and scones in clotted cream are a must eat while in London.
+Secret London features hidden corners, lesser known museums and underground bars and being the off the beaten track should be included in the offbeat things to do in London.

 New London architecture’s got the scale model of London on permanent display with the likes of the Royal London Docks, Battersea, Paddington to Kings Cross and what not.
+New London is a coastal Connecticut city and has to be done in offbeat things to do in London and Ocean Beach Park on Long Island Sound is a must do.

 The greasy spoon of Speedy’s café has provided a backdrop for the sociopathic sleuths of Sherlock and his sidekick Dr. Watson in the TV Series.
+It is from Euston Square exit from Euston Road entrance in North Gower Street and In a Scandal in Belgravia has been shot here and definitely should be in the must visit places in offbeat things to do in London.

 A trip to the stately Fulham Palace is a must do which was once owned by the bishops of London for a considerable period of time is a must do for its Grade I listing and medieval origins.
+Fulham Palace has artefacts and archaeology from the prehistoric times and should be included in offbeat things to do in London.

 Primrose hill has the most expansive views of Central London with the London riches making their home in this neighbourhood.